Mental model

 Graph Context

 Link builds forward and reverse wikilinks so agents can inspect what links to a page and what that page references.
-Large graphs open as bounded overviews first, with explicit controls for type filters, search, neighborhood depth, and full-graph loading.
+Large graphs open as bounded overviews first, with explicit controls for type filters, search, neighborhood depth, and all-data loading for search/filtering.

 Link graph view